Oxycontin Side Effects and Addiction Signs

 • Goosebumps on the skin

-These symptoms can occur within hours or up to several days of stopping OxyContin use.11 If you or someone you know is exhibiting any withdrawal symptoms, it is important to get medical attention right away as it is possible to die from severe withdrawal symptoms.12
+These symptoms can occur within hours or up to several days of stopping OxyContin use.
+If you or someone you know is exhibiting any withdrawal symptoms, it is important to get medical attention right away, as some severe withdrawal symptoms could become fatal.

 Experiencing withdrawal symptoms is a sign of dependence and possible addiction, known clinically as opioid use disorder (OUD).
-To safely withdraw from OxyContin requires tapering off the drug gradually with medical supervision.
-This is so that your body can slowly get used to having less and less of the drug in its system.
+Safely withdrawing from OxyContin requires tapering off the drug gradually with medical supervision.
+This allows your body to slowly get used to having less and less of the drug in its system.
 During this phase, also known as detox, some withdrawal symptoms can still occur.
-Your doctor may prescribe other medications as part of withdrawal treatment to help to reduce the number and intensity of withdrawal symptoms.12
+Your doctor may prescribe other medications as part of withdrawal treatment to help to reduce the number and intensity of withdrawal symptoms.

-In addition to experiencing dependence and withdrawal symptoms, other signs of OxyContin addiction include:12
+In addition to experiencing dependence and withdrawal symptoms, other signs of OxyContin addiction include:

 • Taking the drug in larger amounts or for longer periods than initially intended